 Each line of poetry is divided into feet (the basic repeating rhythmic unit), containing a repetitive rhythmic pattern of sound or beat.

 Related: A Huge List of Poetry Themes

-Understand more about meter in poetry reading this card.
+Understand more about meter in poetry by reading this card.

-Yet confused about use of meter in poetry than lets learn it from the basic.
+Yet confused about the use of meter in poetry then let’s learn it from the basics.

 Types of Meter in Poetry

 - Monometer (containing one foot in a line of poetry)

 - Dimeter (containing two feet in a line of poetry)

 - Trimeter (containing three feet in a line of poetry)

 - Tetrameter (containing four feet in a line of poetry)